Being Environmentally Conscious by Seeing the World

 We love to meet people anyways, so no wonder we love traveling – we’re meeting more and more people all the time.
 Traveling brings us into face-to-face contact with all different types of people, but it seems more and more that travelers are especially environmentally conscious.

-Recently we met and became friends with George of Circle Permaculture.
+Another friend we have made living in Spain is George of Circle Permaculture.
 Born and raised in Asia, he’s traveled the world and still travels extensively to teach his certified permaculture courses.
 It’s been amazing to learn more about permaculture from him and experience how passionate he is about it and the environment.
 He’s really taking action and doing something about real environmental issues today.
 And it’s not just a one-time thing.
 This is his lifestyle so it’s ongoing, sustainable practices and ways of living that he’s also passing on to others.

 Growing Awareness of the Need for a Smoke-Free World